juju/docs/src/en/tut-google.md

 happen and finally 'Deploy'.

-Monitor the GUI as the applications are deployed to GCE and when each application's colour changes from orange to green, you're all set.
+Monitor the GUI as the applications are deployed to GCE and when each application's colour changes from orange to grey, you're all set.

 Congratulations - you've just modelled and deployed your own scalable cloud application.